 DACs are listed in appendices A and C of 10 CFR 835.
-For intakes (appendix A), they are the airborne concentration that equals the annual limit on intake (ALI) divided by the volume of air breathed by an average worker for a working year of 2000 hours (assuming a breathing volume of 2400 m^3).
+For intakes (appendix A), they are the airborne concentration that equals the annual limit on intake (ALI) divided by the volume of air breathed by an average worker for a working year of 2000 hours (assuming a breathing volume of 2400 m3).

-The ALI is the smaller value of intake of a given radionuclide in a year by a standardized man that would result in a CEDE of 5 rems or a CDE of 50 rems to any individual organ or tissue.
+The ALI is the smaller value of intake of a given radionuclide in a year by a standardized man that would result in a committed effective doe of 5 rems or a committed equivalent dose of 50 rems to any individual organ or tissue.